 CPA Exam Pass Rates 2026

-CPA exam pass rates vary significantly by section, ranging from about 40% for BAR/FAR to over 75% for TCP.
+Official CPA exam pass rates vary significantly by section, ranging from about 40% for BAR/FAR to over 75% for TCP.
 Understanding these statistics helps you set realistic expectations and allocate study time appropriately.
+For crowdsourced pass rates by review course, see our Exam Outcomes tracker.

 | Item | Value | Notes |